ParaN3xus/haobook/example.typ

 ...

 // appendix
-#section[Appendix]
+#part[Appendix]
 #show: appendix-style

 ...
 ```

 For the body of the document, the template provides you with at least three hierarchical levels of structure:
-- `section`#side-note[A section is optional.
-You can create a level 1 heading without any section just like @chapter-usage.]: The `section` will create a single page with a title.
-You can use it to create a new chapter or a new section in your document.
+- `part`#side-note[A part is optional.
+You can create a level 1 heading without any part just like @chapter-usage.]: The `part` will create a single page with a title.
+You can use it to create a new chapter or a new part in your document.
 - `= Heading` or `img-heading`: The level 1 heading will create a chapter starting from a new page#side-note[With a chapter outline just like the one at the beginning of this chapter].
 Specifically, the `img-heading` will create a heading with an image banner.
-- `== Subheading`: The level 2 heading will create a subheading.
+- `== Section`: The level 2 heading will create a section.
 - `...`: You can use more `=` to create deeper levels of headings.
 The template won't style them for you.

 For the appendix, it's almost the same as the body.
 But their heading numbering is `"A.1"`.

 == Usage of Some Functions
-In this section, I will show you how to use some functions, mainly tool functions, as well as some page functions.
+In this chapter, I will show you how to use some functions, mainly tool functions, as well as some page functions.
 === Side Note
 Two types of notes are provided in the template:
 - `side-note`: The `side-note` will create a side note with numbering#side-note[Like this].
 Its numbering will be reset for each page.